AidanRosen/HexPass-Portfolio-Vector/src/README.md

     Achived this by adding labels in order for the user experience to be more obvious on what you are inputting.
 Before, when the user clicked on the text-box, the title for it dissapeared.
 By using a label above, the user clearly knows which value they are inputting.

-Here is the link to the first of 8 lines where the Horizontal label is created: https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/VectorCalculatorUI.java#L134
+Here is the link to ONE of the lines where this label is created: https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/VectorCalculatorUI.java#L134

-Here is the link to the first of 8 lines where the Vertical label is created: https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/VectorCalculatorUI.java#L176

     I also fixed the 0/0 issue when the "Create" button was pressed.
 I did this by creating an inital number already inputted into the system for both the Horizontal and Vertical component.

-Here is the link to the line where I fixed this issue for the horizontal component: https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/VectorCalculatorUI.java#L159
+Here is the link to ONE of the lines where I fixed this issue: https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/VectorCalculatorUI.java#L159

-Here is the link to the line where I fixed this issue for the vertical component: https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/master/src/vector_calc/VectorCalculatorUI.java#L198

     Throughout all this I fixed the spacing and overlapping buttons on the VectorCalculatorUI.